 Samples are key, I can never make decisions based on photographs or renderings.
 I love to feel and touch the things I’m working with.

 At this stage I can start to think about artwork and room accessories.
-As I often have a few schemes going at a time, I keep them in Perspex trays so I can continue to play around if I need to but keep things organised.
+As I often have a few schemes going at a time, I keep them in Perspex trays so I can continue to play around if I need to but keep things organized.

 It’s important to continue to touch and handle fabrics throughout the process to get a sense of how they will feel in a room; the open tray allows me to freely return to the fabrics.